 - 1. In addition to all AMA Pro Motocross license requirements, riders competing in the 450MX class must be at least 18 years of age as of the date of the event. - Riders competing in the 450MX class must provide proof of a high school diploma or its equivalent (e.g., GED), or be actively enrolled in a high school graduate program, as determined in the sole discretion of AMA Pro Racing.
-This requirement shall not apply to riders holding an unelapsed AMA Pro Motocross license issued prior to 2020. - f.
+This requirement shall not apply to riders holding an unlapsed AMA Pro Motocross license issued prior to 2020. - f.
 AMA Pro Racing may issue a license to any rider who does not meet certain criteria if it determines, in its sole discretion, the rider has adequate competition experience.
-An Eligibility Application must be submitted and approved under this criterion.
+To be considered, a rider must submit the following: - 1.
+A Race Resume indicating all "A", Expert and/or Pro-Am level race results within the past 18 months.
+Results fror "B" or "C" classes will not be considered.
+A minimum of five race results is required. , AND - 2.
+At least one Letter of Reference (with contact information) from an AMA national or district race official, a recognized industry representative or a certified USMCA (United States Motorcycle Coaches Association) instructor who is personally familiar with the race qualifications of the applicant and who can attest to the skill requirements of the applicant for a professional motocross license.